 If you're a business owner, you may think that you're free from the hassle of arranging for medical insurance for your employees.
 However, you might be wrong.
 Though the Canadian national medical insurance plan (OHIP) provides guaranteed life saving medical care to Canadians, there are many services it does not cover.
-If one of your employees needed to seek out wisdom teeth removal in Waterloo at Impla Dental's Waterloo location, for example, he or she would be paying out of pocket.
+If one of your employees needed to seek out MBA admissions consulting for example (like that offered from Fortuna Admissions), he or she would be paying out of pocket.
 Therefore it makes good business sense to arrange for group medical insurance for your employees.

 Usually the group health care plan premiums (or monthly fees) are paid by the employer.
 The employer has the option of paying these premiums out of the company's profits or distributing the fees across the employee pool by docking their pay for all or part of their share of coverage.
 Costs for individual health insurance can range from as little as $60 per month per person, but with group discounts it can be less.
 Decide how much the profit can support before committing to a pay schedule.

 What should it cover?

 Most health plans come with fine print, so make sure you read it before you sign up.
-Some health plans will cover alternative medicine such as visits to a Toronto naturopathic doctor while others cover only common treatments not covered by Medicare like prescription drugs, vision care, and dental work.
+Some health plans will cover alternative medicine such as visits to a naturopathic doctor while others cover only common treatments not covered by Medicare like prescription drugs, vision care, and dental work.
 Some will require the patient to make a co-payment (either as a dollar amount or percentage of the cost of a visit) while others come with a deductible, where insurance only kicks in at a certain amount, while still others have a cap which limits how much the insurer will pay out.